 The Company will receive \$300,000 in gross proceeds from this offering if all securities are sold.
 This is a best-efforts offering with no minimum.
 The Company will rely on the proceeds from this offering to pay legal and accounting fees and obtain working capital.
 As funds are received, they will be utilized in the following order: (1) \$20,000 will be used to pay legal and accounting fees, (2) \$30,000 will be used to develop and maintain the website, (3) \$80,000 will be spent on advertising when the website becomes operating, and (4) \$100,000 will be used on new school openings.
 Any remaining proceeds will be used to develop the online store and for general business purposes.
 If less than the entire offering is received, funds will be applied according to the priorities outlined above.
 For example, if \$75,000 is received, \$20,000 will be used to pay legal and accounting fees, \$30,000 will be used to develop and maintain the website and the remaining \$25,000 will be spent on advertising when the website becomes operational.
 If less than \$20,000 is received, the entire amount will be applied toward legal and accounting fees.
-If no proceeds are received from this offering, the Company will use existing funds to pay for legal and accounting fees.
+If no proceeds are received from this offering, the Company plans on meeting its obligations from future revenue.
+If no proceeds are received, the Company will not incur any additional legal and accounting expenses.
 See "Use of Proceeds" and "Risk Factors."